Team Canada’s Most Iconic Hockey Jerseys

 Less is more and apparently it played quite well for Canada at the first official Olympic Winter Games.
 Ending the tournament with an incredible 110 goals against only three, Canada was not only seen as the best hockey nation in the world but also set the tone for many years of wearing similar jersey designs at the Games.

-The Blue, white and red
+The Blue, White and Red

 New era, new team, new look.
 After 16 years of absence at the top of the podium, Canada finally found its place in a completely different uniform.
-The blue, white and red made its first appearance marking the beginning of a series of uniforms in the color palette.
+Inspired by the Royal Canadian Air Force, the blue, white and red made its first appearance, marking the beginning of a series of uniforms in the color palette.

-The cursed
+The Cursed

-Same jerseys and disappointing results (4th) at the Sarajevo 1984 and Calgary 1988 Games.
-No wonder this edition of the uniforms has never – ever – seen again.
+Same jerseys and disappointing results (4th) at Sarajevo 1984 and Calgary 1988.
+No wonder this edition of the uniforms has never – ever – been seen again.

-The over-the-top
+The Over-the-Top

 Fifteen.
 This is the number of times the logo of the company that made the uniforms for Albertville 1992 is found on each jersey.